‘Tis the Season…

 This recipe features Prosecco or sparkling wine (whatever you have on hand is fine).
 Add to a large punch bowl: One bottle of Prosecco (sparkling wine or champagne) one bottle of regular ginger ale, a 10 oz. bag of frozen berries of choice and ice.
 Garnish with sliced limes (for green) and fresh cranberries (for red).
 This super easy punch is always a crowd pleaser!
 I realize that “champagne purists” dislike the idea of a party punch…I love it!
 I think having a signature cocktail or help yourself booze punch is fun and classic.

 Talk about classic, this is a royal holiday punch recipe from 1819 for Regent’s Punch!
 (So called as it was created by the Prince Regent.
 It’s full of extra additions, making it a very expensive party drink!)
 “Three bottles of champagne, a bottle of hock, a bottle of curacao, a quart of brandy, a pint of brandy, a pint of rum, two bottles of madeira, two bottles of Seltzer water, four pounds of bloom raisins, Seville oranges, lemons, white candy sugar, and instead of water, green tea.
 The whole to be highly iced.”

 Mistress Margaret Dods 1829 recipe book has a paired down version.

 “Combine brandy, rum, green tea and sugar added to the champagne.”

-Here’s to many champagne toasts and a fabulous New Year.
+Here’s to many champagne toasts.
 Huckleberry Hugs, Maxine (A.K.A.
 “Molly”)